DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM: Method

 We adopt hierarchical sampling to obtain $N_{\text{strat}}$ samples on each ray, and additionally sample $N_{\text{imp}}$ points near the surface.
 For all $N = N_{\text{strat}} + N_{\text{imp}}$ points on the ray.
 We sampled N and denoted as $x_k=\mathbf{o}+t_k\mathbf{d}$.
 This process represents the projection of a ray $\mathbf{r}$ from the camera center $\mathbf{o}$ through a pixel along its normalized viewing direction $\mathbf{d}$.
 We adopt the SDF representation and express its opacity as $\alpha_i$.

 where $\Omega$ is the sigmoid function. $T_k = \prod_{j=1}^{k-1}\left(1-\alpha_j\right)$ denotes the cumulative transmission rate, which represents the proportion of light reaching the camera.
-Similar to \cite{muller2022instant}, we utilize skip voxel strategy.
-We maintain a series of K multi-scale occupancy grids.
-The occupancy status of each grid is continuously traversed using a Digital Differential Analyzer (DDA)\cite{MacLaughlin2006} after 16 training iterations, and grid updates are performed.
-To improve efficiency, we employ a ray propagation sampling method to reduce unnecessary sampling.
-When $T_k$ drops below a threshold $\varepsilon$, we stop ray propagation and set the remaining contribution to 0.
 With the weight ${T_k}$ We use MLP predictions to render the color and depth for each ray:

-For mapping, we adopt an input keyframe-based approach.
-Inspired by \cite{zhang2020flowfusion}\cite{bescos2018dynaslam}\cite{ye2022deflowslam}, we adaptively update the background mask to enhance mapping quality.
-Unlike traditional dynamic SLAM methods which require complete traversal and completion of all input frames.
-We only need to perform pixel control on selected keyframes and specific dynamic pixels.
-We retained static pixels that do not interfere with the tracking process to ensure that our method can correctly distinguish between dynamic and static information without interference.

-We obtain the sparse optical flow vectors $V_{s}^{\text{static}}$ for the filtered static feature points mentioned in Sec. \ref{sec:joint_semantic_coordinate}, along with the pixel mask $M_d$ in the bounding box.
-Due to the varying motion speeds of different parts of dynamic objects, additional artifacts are introduced in the form of residual interference.
-Because the jump sampling strategy filter out low occupancy rate pixels, we can further refine $M_d$ by removing low dynamic pixels to reduce its occupancy rate.
-Based on temporal consistency, we calculate the optical flow vectors $M_{si}^{\text{dynamic}}$ between two consecutive frames for each pixel in $M_d$.
-(In this paper, we use keyframes involved in mapping and their corresponding adjacent frames as reference frames for calculation.)
-The L1 norm of the difference is obtained as:

-We obtain a difference sequence $\{G_{s1}, G_{s2}, \ldots, G_{sn}\}$.
-Assuming the sequence follows a normal distribution, we set the threshold as $G_t$.
-When $G_{si} < G_t\ \text{{and}}\ 1 < G_{si}$, we set the remaining contribution of the corresponding pixel's depth to 0.
-To ensure real-time performance and effective removal of low dynamic pixels.
-If the removed pixels exceed 60\% of the total dynamic pixels or the keyframe sampling rate ($n/N$) is less than 60\%.
-We generate a new keyframe from the keyframe list to prevent a decrease in mapping quality due to excessive removal.
-For the correctness of backend optimization and loop detection, the additionally generated keyframes are not involved in bundle optimization and loop detection.

-To supervise the network, we use the color loss $\mathcal{L}_{r g b}$ between the input image $c$ and the rendered image $\hat{c}$ and depth loss.
-The color and depth rendering loss are set as:

-where $\hat{\mathbf{D}}_r$ denotes the filtered ray set with valid depth, and ${\mathbf{D}}_s$ corresponds to the filtered pixel depth set. $R_s$ is the batch of rays with depth contribution.
-Specifically, in the monocular mode, we utilize the predicted depth obtained from \cite{bhat2023zoedepth} as supervision.
-Integrating uncertainty-aware loss, we define the Mapping loss as: